karankraina/express-under-pressure/README.md

 - `maxEventLoopUtilization` (number): The maximum event loop utilisation.
 Disabled if set to 0 or undefined.
 - `message` (string): Optional.
 The message to send when the server is under pressure.
 - `pressureHandler` (function): Custom handler for under-pressure requests.
 If set, `message` is ignored.
 - `retryAfter` (number): Optional.
-The value for Retry-After header..
+The value for Retry-After header.
+- `disableCheck` (boolean): Optional.
+Disables the middleware entirely if set to true.
+Defaults to false.

 ## Contributing